 We actively support intergovernmental species protection programs like CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora) or CMS (Convention on the Conservation of Migratory Species of Wild Animals).
 And we are committed in the international BirdLife network, supporting local BirdLife partners.

 NABU also engages in direct protection measures, e.g. anti-poaching squads for the endangered snow leopard in Kyrgyzstan or protection of migratory birds.

-The Ulyanovsk region in Russia is located on the Volga River approximately 700 kilometers east of Moscow.
-It is one of the main breeding grounds for the rare Eastern Imperial Eagle.
+The Sengileevsky Mountains Reserve and National Park Tschawasch Warmane are located on the Volga River – over than 700 kilometers east of Moscow.
+This areas belong to the main breeding grounds for the rare Eastern Imperial Eagle.
 Since 2010, we have been committed to the protection of these majestic birds. more →